Code-Institute-Submissions/armedcor-final_ci_project/README.md

 # Six String King

 A fictional High end electric guitar website focusing primarily on Gibson Les Paul Guitars.

+A live version of the site can be found [here](https://six-string-king.herokuapp.com/)

 ## UX